 Why not offer a college degree in pothole engineering?
 I'm kidding, of course, but plenty of potholes are out there and they need to be patched properly.
 If county workers would first remove broken-up asphalt from the hole, dig out the hole to at least four to six inches deep, then fill up the hole with hot asphalt and tightly compact the asphalt, you'd see pothole patches lasting for years.

-Potholes are shoddily patched all around town and often the same holes are patches over and over again, which is a big waste of time, money and energy.
+Potholes are shoddily patched all around town and often the same holes are patched over and over again, which is a big waste of time, money and energy.
 Deep potholes are dangerous when drivers like me swerve around those deep yawning holes and don't concentrate on driving.

 Deteriorating roads either need full depth hot asphalt resurfacing, chip sealing or need rubberizing.
 The road department was notified of the deplorable condition of our roads in the Golden Hills/ Oak Knolls area, especially heavily traveled roads like Red Apple, Westwood, White Pine and Golden Hills Boulevard.